PrasannS/setretrieval/README.md

 # Repository for set retrieval project

+### Setting up a fresh project (should come in handy for cluster use-cases as well)

+1. Make sure to use a conda virtual environment.
+2. Make sure to set keys for: OPENAI_API_KEY, GEMINI_API_KEY (I recommend putting in bashrc)
+3. Make sure to get wandb setup
+3.5.
+Can install uv with `pip install uv`
+4. Run `uv pip install -e .`
+5. TODO -> Any tests to run?

+You should now be ready to go for all functionality!

 ### Code cleanliness TODOs
 - Try to set up some actual tests
 - Figure out the right requirements to reproduce different things (different envs may be required for stuff)